Reyyadav/Atliq_Business_insight/README.md

 - YTD - Year to Date refers to the period starting from the beginning of the current calendar year up to the present date.
 - YTG - Year to Go refers to the remaining portion of the current calendar year from the present date until the end of the year.

-- Direct
+- Direct : Refers to the direct sales channel where products are sold directly from the manufacturer or supplier to the end consumer without any intermediaries involved.
-- Retailer
+- Retailer : Refers to businesses that purchase products from manufacturers or wholesalers and sell them to consumers through physical or online stores.
-- Distributors
+- Distributors : Refers to intermediaries that purchase products in bulk from manufacturers and sell them to retailers or other businesses.
-- Consumer
+- Consumer : You and me !

 ## Company’s background